YamamotoDesu/HelloRxSwift/README.md

 ```
 ### 2. `of` operator is used to create an observables array or an observable of individual type.
-We have created observables but we need to subscribe to the observables.
-An observable won’t send events until it has a subscriber.
 ```swift
 import RxSwift
 let observale2 = Observable.of(1, 2, 3)